kylibjohnson/QA_Project7/README.md

 	}
 	expect(spriteAvailable).toBe(true);
 });

-    //The second test will check that the response code returns a '200 OK'.
-Enter the following code beneath the first test code and run the code in the terminal using 'npx jest' :
+The second test will check that the response code returns a '200 OK'.
+Enter the following code beneath the first test code and run it in the terminal using 'npx jest' :

     test('status code should be 200', async () => {
 	let actualStatusCode